Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

-In the previous Subsections, we discussed strategies for compiling block-encodings of different operators acting on either fermionic or bosonic modes.
-In this Subsection, we discuss block-encodings for operators that contain operators that act on both fermionic and bosonic operators.
+In this subsection, we discuss block-encodings for operators that model interactions between both fermionic and bosonic modes.

-Consider the action of the operator: $b_i a_j + a_j^\dagger b_i^\dagger$ on the respective fermionic and bosonic modes.
-When the fermionic mode is occupied, only the operator $b_i a_j$ will act nontrivially.
-Meanwhile if the fermionic mode is unoccupied, only the operator $a_j^\dagger b_i^\dagger$ will act nontrivially.
-Therefore, the occupation of the fermionic mode can be used to dictate which bosonic operator should be applied to the system.
+Consider the desired action of the operator $b_i a_j + a_j^\dagger b_i^\dagger$.
+When the fermionic mode is occupied (unoccupied), only $b_i a_j$ ($a_j^\dagger b_i^\dagger$) will act nontrivially.
+The occupation of the fermionic mode can be used to dictate which bosonic operator should be applied to the system.
 After the appropriate bosonic operator is applied, the fermionic system is updated.
-A circuit diagram for this block-encoding in given in subfigue \ref{fig:be-term-example}a.
+A circuit diagram is given in subfigue \ref{fig:be-term-example}a.
 This block-encoding circuit will have a rescaling factor of $\lambda = \sqrt{\Omega}$, requires one block-encoding ancillae and $W + 1$ clean ancillae, and uses $12W - 4$ $T$ gates and (at most) $\Omega + 3$ arbitrary rotations.

 This strategy can be employed for other combinations of bosonic and fermionic ladder operators.
 In Yukawa theory on the lightfront, the operator $b_i^\dagger b_j^\dagger a_k + a_k^\dagger b_j b_i$ is used to model the process of a boson being annihilated to form a fermion-antifermion pair and a fermion-antifermion pair being annihilated to form a boson \cite{kreshchuk2022quantum}.
 A block-encoding for this operator is shown in subfigue \ref{fig:be-term-example}b.
-When constructing the circuit, the occupation of either fermionic mode can be used to determine which bosonic operator is applied to the system.
 This block-encoding circuit will have a rescaling factor of $\lambda = \sqrt{\Omega}$, requires two block-encoding ancillae and $W + 1$ clean ancillae, and uses $12W$ $T$ gates and (at most) $\Omega + 3$ arbitrary rotations.